CDrummond/musly-server/README.md

 `min` and `max` can be used to set the minimum, and maximum, duration (in seconds) of tracks to be considered.

+`norepart` specifies the number of tracks where an artist should not be repeated.
+This is not a hard-limit, as if there are too few candidates then repeats can happen.

+`norepalb` specifies the number of tracks where an album should not be repeated.
+This does not aply to 'Various Artist' albums.
+This is not also not a hard-limit, as if there are too few candidates then repeats can happen.

 `previous` may be used to list tracks currently in the play queue.
 This parameter, like `track`, may be repeated multiple times.
 These tracks will be